 Each one Worse than the One Before

 Rehoboam gets the blame for the nation splitting in two, acting like the spoiled arrogant son of a great man but without his father’s skill.
-He kept the southern territory of Judah and the city of David and the Temple while the tribes in the north became the northern kingdom of Israel who developed their own royal line.
-Then in the mid-800s B.C., King Ahab in the north made a marriage alliance with Jezebel daughter of Ethbaal King of Tyre (Phoenicia) and she was as evil as a strange woman could be as she attempted to turn Israel into a nation of Baal worshipers.
+He kept the southern territory of Judah and the city of David and the Temple while the tribes in the north became the northern kingdom of Israel and developed their own royal line.
+Then in the mid-800s B.C., King Ahab in the north made a marriage alliance with Jezebel daughter of Ethbaal King of Tyre (Phoenicia) and she was as evil as a strange woman could be as she attempted to turn northern Israel into a nation of Baal worshipers.
 (This is where Elijah the prophet challenged the priests of Baal over whose god was strongest.)
 This confrontation led to the priests of Yahweh raising an army under Jehu their High Priest and commander to fight the Baalist.
 Ahab and Jezebel were casualties of the war…

 When Jehu was come to Jezreel, Jezebel heard of it; and she painted her face, and tired her head, and looked out at a tower window….And (Jehu) lifted up his face to the window and said, Who is on my side?
 Who?
 And there looked out to him two or three eunuchs.
 And he said, Throw her down.
 So they threw her down: and her blood was sprinkled on the wall and on the horses: and he trod her under foot.
 And when he was come in, he did eat and drink, and said, Go, see now this cursed woman, and bury her, for she is a king’s daughter.
 II Kings 9:21-34